Best Things to Do in Buckhead with Kids

 3. Family-Friendly Restaurants

 It’s not all white table cloths and crystal glasses at Buckhead restaurants.
 They have plenty of eateries that are family-friendly and even better, lots of local, non-chain offerings.
 Families love to eat at Treehouse Pub which has a fun, treehouse-esque patio and serves a brunch complete with Belgian waffles.
 Kids also like the funky, local restaurant R. Thomas Deluxe Grill which features a variety of birds (in cages) as guests enter.
 Parents like that R. Thomas serves up healthy food like a PBJ with organic PB and fruit-filled smoothies.
 Families have been frequenting Buckhead Diner for 30 years.
 And while it is considered an upscale diner, kids fit in just fine.
-Check out their kids’ menu which has way more selections than your typical chicken nuggets and pizza.
+Their kids’ menu has more selections than the ususal chicken nuggets and pizza.

 This Buckhead treasure entertains families with its exhibits about our city’s history, a cool log cabin and even live reenactments.
 Kids can also play in the gardens and on the 1860s Smith Family Farm.